Field (sculpture)

 Field (1991) is a sculpture by British artist Antony Gormley.
 It consists of approx. 35,000 individual terracotta figures, each between 8 and 26 cm high, installed on the floor of a room facing the viewer.
 The figures were sculpted in Cholula, Mexico by about 60 members of a Texca family of brickmakers, under the supervision of the artist.
-The sculpture received a lot of media attention upon its first display, and many affectionate parodies.
+The sculpture received much media attention upon its first display, and many affectionate parodies.

 Field has been installed and displayed at various locations.
 The specific configuration is changed to suit each location, but the miniature figures are always placed to form a dense carpet with each figure looking towards the viewer.
 Ideally the Field is extended through a doorway or round a corner, so that the figures going out of sight leave the impression of an unlimited horde.